Loïc Bessilé

-Loïc Bessilé (born 19 February 1999) is a professional footballer who plays as a defender for Belgian club Eupen on loan from Charleroi.
-Born in France, he represents the Togo national team.
+Loïc Bessilé (born 19 February 1999) is a professional footballer who plays as a defender for Slovak club Trenčín.
+Born in France, he represents Togo at international level.

 Club career

 On 8 July 2020, Bessilé signed his first professional contract with Bordeaux.

 On 31 August 2021, he moved to Charleroi in Belgium.

 On 31 January 2023, Bessilé was loaned by Eupen until the end of the season.

+On 23 December 2023, he signed with Ligue 2 club Dunkerque until 2025.

+On 10 January 2025, Bessilé signed a two-year contract with Trenčín in Slovakia.

 International career

 Bessilé was born in France to a Cameroonian father and Togolese mother.
 He is a youth international for France.
 He debuted for the Togo national team in a friendly 1–1 tie with Sudan on 12 October 2020.